 The Taylor booth at NAMM was packed and rocking!
 We managed to grab a picture of the GS Mini while on the wall.
 This guitar was very popular and was being played most of the time!

-There are many great acoustic guitars in the under $500 price range available these days that play and sound great.
+There are many great acoustic guitars in the under-500 price range.
+Most of them play and sound amazing.

-The Taylor GS Mini Mahogany is one of those guitars that while an entry level guitar, is very versatile, sounds great and is small enough to be great for younger players, smaller hands and travel while providing a great sound!
+The Taylor GS Mini Mahogany is one of those guitars.
+It’s an entry-level model, but is very versatile, and sounds great.
+It’s small enough for younger players.

-This is an amazing around the camp fire guitar, or business trips for those experienced players who already have some professional acoustics.
+This is an amazing guitar to play around the campfire.
+It’s also perfect for business trips.
+Even experienced players who already have some professional acoustics.

-Taylor is an acoustic guitar manufacturing pioneer and even in their entry level guitars, the quality and sound are present!
-We had fun with this guitar, its big balanced sound and small size make it very versatile and its very hard to put down!
+Taylor is an acoustic guitar pioneer!
+Even in their entry-level models, the quality and sound are great!
+We had fun with this guitar, its big balanced sound and small size make it very versatile, and hard to put down!

-The mahogany top is an excellent contributor to the great sound and for a beginner, even though its a bit expensive because its a Taylor, you wont be disappointed with this guitar, unless of course you own some more expensive Taylor acoustics!
+The mahogany top is an excellent contributor to the great sound.
+For a beginner, even though it’s a bit expensive because it’s a Taylor, you won’t be disappointed with this guitar!
+Unless, of course, you own some more expensive models!